 The Body: The body of a poem analysis essay contains three paragraphs.
 The first paragraph can focus on the poems' theme.
 The second paragraph can focus on the chosen poetic device.
 Finally, the third paragraph can focus on the second poetic device.
 If it is a poetry research paper, where you expect more than three body paragraphs, you can explore as many stylistic devices as allowed or instructed, but each in its paragraph.

-If the poem is a comparison and contrast poetry essay, ensure you take either of the approaches in writing a comparison essay and align the paragraphs as you judge fit.
+If the Poem is a comparison and contrast poetry essay, ensure you take either of the approaches in writing a comparison essay and align the paragraphs as you judge fit.

 Remember: when quoting directly from a poem, you will have to reference the lines that you took the direct quote or indirect quote from.

 Stanzas are the set of lines grouped and are separated by an empty string from another stanza.
-They are a paragraph equivalent in an essay.
+They are a paragraph equivalent to an essay.
 You can quickly identify the type of stanza by counting the lines.
 Based on the lines, here are the different names:

 You will find three common types of poems:

-In poetry, rhyme refers to the repetition of similar sounds at the end of the poem’s lines in a stanza (end-rhyme).
+In poetry, rhyme refers to the repetition of similar sounds at the end of the Poem's lines in a stanza (end-rhyme).
 When doing rhyme analysis, you should use annotations.
 For example: